akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

   return global.sinonSandbox.restore();
 });
 ```
-Then you should be able to reuse this.
+Then you should be able to reuse this with Jest.

 Jest does its environment setup with [`setupFilesAfterEnv`](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array).
-This option tells Jest which file(s) to run before each test.
+This option tells the library which file(s) to run before each test.
 Put this into `package.json` after `verbose`:

 ```
 {